Holidays in Yosemite offer a magical experience for adventurers, couples and families alike.

 No matter what holiday you are celebrating, there will be a fun winter activity in Yosemite Mariposa County to help you make the best memories.

-Spending the holidays in Yosemite National Park will not disappoint, from picturesque sleigh rides to Half Dome Village’s (formerly Curry Village)outdoor ice skating rinks in Yosemite Valley, there are many things to do this winter.
+Spending the holidays in Yosemite National Park will not disappoint, from picturesque sleigh rides to Curry Village outdoor ice skating rinks in Yosemite Valley, there are many things to do this winter.

 Did you know that the Yosemite Ski & Snowboard Area (formerly Badger Pass) is home to the oldest downhill skiing area in California?
 Skiing in Yosemite is an experience of a lifetime, from cross-country skiing to downhill skiing and snowboarding, the Yosemite Ski & Snowboard area is the perfect place for winter fun, no matter your age or skill level.